Special Report: Why Ukraine's revolution remains unfinished

 “Everybody said, ‘How can you shake his (Yanukovich’s) bloody hands?
 He killed people in the street,’” Klitschko recalled.
 “If I’d punched him, everybody would have been happy – but it doesn’t help talks.
 At that moment, emotion ruled.”

-One of those in the crowd was Talmonychuk, the protester.
+One of those in the crowd was Talimonchuk, the protester.
 He made his dissatisfaction known to Yatseniuk, the opposition leader who is now Ukraine’s prime minister.

-“Yatseniuk came onto the Maidan and I stood next to him,” Talmonychuk said.
+“Yatseniuk came onto the Maidan and I stood next to him,” Talimonchuk said.
 “We told him, ‘We’re watching you.’
 Some people said to him, ‘Fuck you.’”

 The deal was unraveling.
 Later that evening Sikorski received a call from the Ukrainian foreign minister.
 “He said the president’s cavalcade was shot upon and that he was leaving Kiev,” Sikorski said.
 Yanukovich traveled to Kharkiv, and later on to Donetsk and then Russia.
 In a television interview at the time he said his car had been shot at, but that he had not left Kiev out of fear.